Lesson Plan - Get It!

 This is the story of how young Alexander the Great got his horse, the massive black stallion who would later carry him through many battles on his way to conquering the world.

-Watch as Alexander begs his father to let him have the horse that none of the men can ride.
+Watch a movie clip showing Alexander begging his father to let him have the horse that none of the men can ride.

 Alexander the Great conquered ancient Greece, Persia, Egypt, and India.
 He loved Greek culture so much that he spread it throughout his empire.